 I know we just went over why socialising is crucial but you can also over socialise.

 It’s important to make sure when socialising your puppy that firstly they have some downtime, so they aren’t overwhelmed.
 Puppies get tired easily and a tired puppy is a cranky puppy, just like a child.

-It is also very important to ensure you teach your puppy that they can’t say hello to every person, animal and thing that they want.
+To prevent reactivity in dogs, it is also very important to ensure you teach your puppy that they can’t say hello to every person, animal and thing that they want.
 A lot of people make this mistake and they unintentionally create a frustrated greeter aka a reactive dog.

 Make sure when your puppy has their vaccinations and you have them out that you teach them to also focus on you and don’t let them see whatever person or animal they want whenever they want.
 Instead, ask them to look at you and reward them for staying calm.
 Make an effort to only let them greet every 3rd or 4th dog or human.
 Make sure they understand that more times than not they must pass them calmly and ignore them.